open-life-science/fiscally-sponsored-community-templates/.github/ISSUE_TEMPLATE/10-agreement-in-principle.md

 ---
-name: "Agreement in principle"
+name: Agreement in principle
 about: Once the pre-requisites are met, this agreement is regarding a specific grant, conference, event, or consultancy contract.
-title: "In-principle agreement"
+title: In-principle agreement
-labels:
+labels: ''
-  - signing-agreement
+assignees: ''

 ---

 What topic is this agreement in support of? (e.g. grant, conference, event, consultancy contract).
 Budget (including the currency type) :